open-xml-templating/docxtemplater/docs/source/errors.rst

 unopened_tag
 ~~~~~~~~~~~~

 This error happens if a tag is closed but not opened.
-For example with the following template :
+For example with the following template:

 .. code-block:: text

     Hello name} !

 **unclosed_tag**: This error happens if a tag is opened but not closed.
-For example with the following template :
+For example with the following template:

 .. code-block:: text